Restore Your Oral Health with Full Mouth Reconstruction

 For example, an individual who is receiving three dental crowns and a few fillings will complete treatment much faster than a patient who is receiving an implant-supported denture.
 During your consultation at our Kansas City practice, Dr. Goodman can offer an estimated treatment timeline.

 The Cost of Full Mouth Reconstruction

 Because full mouth reconstruction treatment plans are highly customizable, patients need to come in for a consultation for an accurate quote.
 In fact, no two treatment plans are exactly the same.

 Potential price ranges for some of the most common treatments include:

 - Porcelain Crowns: $1,500-$1,650

-However, because a full mouth reconstruction is a restorative, medical treatment, insurance may cover a portion of your expenses.
-Our financial coordinators at our Kansas City practice with work with your dental insurance company to get as much coverage as possible to limit your out-of-pocket costs.
+However, because a full mouth reconstruction is a restorative, dental treatment, insurance may cover a portion of your expenses.
+Our financial coordinator at our Kansas City practice with work with your dental insurance company to get as much coverage as possible to limit your out-of-pocket costs.